websanco/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments/setting-the-order-of-elements-in-a-fragment.md

        You don't need to edit other parts of the Fragment's code, like JavaScript, CSS, or configuration.
     ```

-## Verify the New Order of Elements in the Content Page Editor
+## Verifying the New Order of Elements in the Content Page Editor

 1. Go to *Site Administration* &rarr; *Site Builder* &rarr; *Pages*.